cowholio4/fontawesome_svg_ruby/README.md

 ## Usage

-To embed an icon you can use the included view helpers.
+To embed an icon in Rails or Middleman you can use the included view helpers.

     = fa_inline_svg('brands', 'facebook')
     = fa_inline_svg('solid', 'question')